Operation Rheinübung: Aftermath

 After separating from Bismarck, Prinz Eugen went further south into the Atlantic, intending to continue the commerce raiding mission.
 On 26 May, with just 160 tons of fuel left, she rendezvoused with the tanker Spichern and refuelled.
 On 27 May, she developed engine trouble, which worsened over the next few days.
 On 28 May, she received a further refueling from Esso Hamburg.
 With her speed reduced to 28 kn, it was no longer considered practicable to continue.
-She abandoned her commerce raiding mission without sinking any merchant ships, and made her way to Brest, arriving on 1 June where she remained under repair until the end of 1941.
+She abandoned her commerce raiding mission without sinking any merchant ships, and made her way to Brest, arriving on 1 June.
+She remained under repair until the end of 1941.
 She later escaped from France with two other German battleships during the Channel Dash.